 That means a systematic way of determining priorities backed up by a transparent way of sharing that information.

 Prioritization is how you ensure you end up with efficient and effective marketing strategies instead of great ideas that go nowhere.
-It’s no wonder the State of Agile Marketing Report found that better prioritization is both the most desired outcome of Agile marketing and the one Agile marketers are most likely to achieve.
+It’s no wonder the latest State of Agile Marketing Report found that better prioritization is both the most desired outcome of Agile marketing and the one Agile marketers are most likely to achieve.

 Most of us are guilty of focusing on what new things marketing can do to achieve its goal without considering what we should stop doing as well.
 This is particularly important when budgets are getting cut.
-That’s when some marketing activities which produce results might still need to get the ax so more resources can go to where they will have the greatest impact.
+That’s when some marketing activities that produce results might still need to get the ax so more resources can go to where they will have the greatest impact.

 For example, if you’re running a digital ad campaign that’s getting decent results but is totally unrelated to your new strategic objectives, it shouldn’t continue running!
 Simply put, if that strategic objective isn’t your number one priority then it’s not a real strategic objective.